douglasgreen/pagemaker/dev/doc/object-oriented.md

 Don't add noise words like Manager or Handler at the end of class names.
 All classes manage and handle data.
 It's part of the definition of class.

-PSR rules are used for class names, where <name> is the class name.
+PSR rules are used for abstract class names, where <name> is the class name.
 * Abstract<name>

-* <name>Interface
+However, Interfaces are put into the Contracts directory and not named <name>Interface.

 ## Single responsibility principle